adaltas/esgf-2020-fall-bigdata/modules/04.hive-intro/index.md

 - algorithm (programming model)

 Steps:

-- Map
+1. Map
-- Shuffle and sort
+2. Shuffle and sort
-- Reduce
+3. Reduce

 ## YARN

 - allocates resources (*CPU (GPU), RAM,* Disk space, Network)

+**Example:**

-sergei wants to:
+A user wants to:
 - analize 100TB data, on 10 server (the whole cluster)
-- it takes all the resources cluster for 6 hours
+- it takes all the cluster resources for 6 hours

 What others do?
 - they wait